Devjosef/vibe-guard/tests.md

 ### 2. Keep It Clean
 - Each test should serve one clear purpose.
-- Avoid copy-paste: reuse utility functions when possible.
+- Avoid copy-paste: and reuse utility functions when possible.
 - Use descriptive test names that explain the behavior being tested.
 - Write code that’s easy to change later.